MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronizationJobSchema.md

 ### -Directories
 Contains the collection of directories and all of their objects.
-To construct, see NOTES section for DIRECTORIES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DIRECTORIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDirectoryDefinition[]